W. J. McConnell House

-The W. J. McConnell House is a historic house in Moscow, Idaho.
+The McConnell Mansion Historic House Museum is a historic house in Moscow, Idaho.
 It was built in 1886 for William J. McConnell, who served as the third governor of Idaho from 1893 to 1897.
-It was sold out of the McConnell family in 1901.
+McConnell and his family, including Mary "Mamie" McConnell Borah, lived in the house until 1897.
+It was sold out of the McConnell family in 1901 to the Adair Family.